 - Take a tour of Crumlin Road Gaol.

-The drive today has little to offer compared to other days on this Ireland road trip, however there is one very impressive stop along the way.
+The drive today has little to offer compared to other days on this Ireland road trip, however there is one very impressive stop along the way and a must see in Ireland.
 Allow a few hours to explore the neolithic sites of Newgrange and Khowth.